Numbers 13 – Spies Are Sent into Canaan

 iii.
 “The fate they feared they would meet in Canaan actually overtakes them in the desert (Numbers 14:3, 29-34).”
 (Wenham)

 i.
-Significantly, two men saw the same things – the same grapes, the same Canaanites, the same land, and the same cities.
-One (Caleb) came away strong in faith, and the other had a sense of certain doom.
+Significantly, two groups of men could see the same things – the same grapes, the same Canaanites, the same land, and the same cities.
+One group (Caleb and Joshua) came away strong in faith, and the other ten spies had a sense of certain doom.
 Ultimately, faith or unbelief is not rooted in circumstances or environment.
 Faith is rooted in a heart that trusts God and His promises.

 ii.
 “The remarkable fact is that in their report there was no reference to God.
 They would seem to have lost sight of Him completely for the time being.”
 (Morgan)